Tel (613)533-6000 ext. 79070

 She is a poet, feminist activist, blogger (HuffPo), and a member of informediopinions.org.
 In connection with her work in popular culture, she is an advocate of public and academic engagement with fandom; see appendix O of this case brought before the U.S. Copyright office at the library of Congress in 2011: http://www.copyright.gov/1201/2011/initial/eff.pdf

 Publications appear in various academic and creative journals.
 In 2010 Brepols Press issued her co-edited (with Jane Toswell) volume Laments for the Lost in Medieval Literature in the series Medieval Texts and Cultures of Northern Europe (TCNE 19).
-Forthcoming with the University Press of Mississippi this year (2013) is her edited collection Drawing from Life: Memory and Subjectivity in Comic Art.
+The University Press of Mississippi has just published her edited collection Drawing from Life: Memory and Subjectivity in Comic Art (2013).

 “Experiments in Autobiography: The Book of Vole (excerpts).”
 Strange Horizons.
 2013. http://www.strangehorizons.com/2013/20130506/tolmie-p.shtml